 During the eleven-month campaign in Western Europe, the US forces had to bear the brunt of the fighting and lost 591,802 men.

 The basic unit of the US Army was the Infantry Division.
 The tripartite organization with three infantry regiments of three battalions each remained throughout the war in northwestern Europe.
-There were only few changes, with the exception of the general increase in the number and calibre size of the division’s weapons.
+There were only few changes, except for the general increase in the number and caliber size of the division’s weapons.

 The infantry regiment of 1944 consisted of a headquarters company, an infantry gun company with six 105 mm infantry howitzers, an anti-tank company with twelve 57 mm AT guns, a service company and the usual three infantry battalions, each with 860 men.